haidubogdan/netbeans-php-blade-plugin/README.md

 Check for relase versions at : https://github.com/haidubogdan/netbeans-php-blade-plugin/tags

 1. In Netbeans open Tools -> Plugins, select Downloaded tab.
-2. Click "Add plugins" and select the file from the nbm folder.
+2. Click "Add plugins" and select the downloaded nbm.
 3. Select the checkbox next to the "Blade for Netbeans" plugin and click Install.
 4. Restart the IDE when demanded and enjoy your new plugin.